David Bruce Smith: Memberships and affiliations

 He is President of the National Institute of Psychobiology in Jerusalem, Israel, a member of the Advisory Board at the Sixth and I Historic Synagogue and a member of the Board of Advisors for the Washington Independent Review of Books.
 He co-judged Moment Magazine's Jewish Literature Award, 2012.

 Smith joined the Foundation Board at the Virginia Museum of Fine Arts in 2014; in 2015, he was elected to the Board of the Smithsonian Libraries.
 He also served on the board of the Washington, DC Jewish Community Center, Arena Stage, and President Lincoln's Cottage.
-In 2017 Smith was appointed to the History News Network Board.
+In 2017 Smith, was appointed to the History News Network Board.
 In 2018, Smith was elected to the board of Restless Books.
 Smith has been a board member of the American Council of Trustees and Alumni (ACTA) since 2017 and a board member of the Supreme Court Historical Society and the Wilmer Eye Institute at Johns Hopkins Medicine since 2022.
 He is also a former member of George Washington University and WETA's Board of Directors.

 Awards and honors

-In 2012, Smith received the Ottenstein Award for Community Service from the Jewish Social Services Agency of Washington, DC.
-He received the Hymen Goldman Humanitarian award in 2013 from the Hebrew Home of Greater Washington, and an honorary fellowship from Hebrew University in Jerusalem.
+In 2012, Smith received the Ottenstein Award for Community Service from the Jewish Social Service Agency of Washington, D.C.

+In 2013, Smith received the Hymen Goldman Humanitarian award from the Hebrew Home of Greater Washington, and an honorary fellowship from Hebrew University of Jerusalem.